martinnirtl/dockma/README.md

 ![Dockma envs list command GIF](https://raw.githubusercontent.com/martinnirtl/dockma/master/assets/gifs/dockma_envs_list.gif)

-Now let's say you want to add a small feature in the service `backend`.
-You would run `backend` locally with `yarn run dev`.
+Now let's say you want to add a small feature to the `middleware-service` (see nodejs-project _examples/middleware-service_).
+You would run the `middleware-service` locally with `npm run dev`.
 Rest of your services would be running in docker:

 // dockma up

 ```
-Important: Make sure you map all ports required for `backend` to work to localhost in docker-compose.override.yaml.
+Important: Make sure you map all ports required for middleware-service to work to localhost in docker-compose.override.yml.
+Otherwise middleware-service could not reach the API.
 ```

 Finally, after `dockma up` was executed successfully, you can check if everything is up and running by: